etereo-io/edge-next/README.md

 ## Roadmap for version 1

+- check that req.user is the user in passport strategies

 - Allow to report content and comments, we can use a flag on the content if anyone has reported it, instead of a list of reports.

 - Integrate web monetization